 PSoC 6 MCU can operate in four system and three CPU power modes.
 These modes are intended to minimize the average power consumption in an application.
-For more details on power modes and other power-saving configuration options, see the application note, AN219528: PSoC 6 MCU Low-Power Modes and Power Reduction Techniques and the Architecture TRM, Power Modes chapter .
+For more details on power modes and other power-saving configuration options, see the application note, AN219528: PSoC 6 MCU Low-Power Modes and Power Reduction Techniques and the Architecture TRM, Power Modes chapter (contact your local Cypress sales representative for the latest TRM).